outlearn-content/angular/modules/bootstrap.md

   1. After the page and all of the code is loaded, find the root element of your AngularJS application, which is typically the root of the document.

-  2. Call to {@link compiler compile the element into an executable, bi-directionally bound application.
+  2. Call angular.bootstrap to compile the element into an executable, bi-directionally bound application.